MicrosoftDocs/azure-docs/articles/azure-monitor/vm/vminsights-enable-overview.md

 - **[Azure Monitor agent](../agents/azure-monitor-agent-overview.md) or [Log Analytics agent](../agents/log-analytics-agent.md):** Collects data from the virtual machine or Virtual Machine Scale Set and delivers it to the Log Analytics workspace.
 - **Dependency agent**: Collects discovered data about processes running on the virtual machine and external process dependencies, which are used by the [Map feature in VM Insights](../vm/vminsights-maps.md).
-The Dependency agent relies on the Azure Monitor agent or Log Analytics agent to deliver its data to Azure Monitor.
+The Dependency agent relies on the Azure Monitor Agent or Log Analytics agent to deliver its data to Azure Monitor.
+If you use Azure Monitor Agent, the Dependency agent is required for the Map feature.
+If you don't need the map feature, you don't need to install the Dependency agent.

 ### Network requirements